zapabob/ROCm/README.md

 * Users can only specify the fields they want to monitor.
 RdcReader creates groups and fieldgroups, watches the fields, and fetches the fields.

-* The RdcReader can support both the Embedded and Standalone mode.
+* RdcReader can support both the Embedded and Standalone mode.
 Standalone mode can be used with and without authentication.

 * In the Standalone mode, the RdcReader can automatically reconnect to rdcd when connection is lost.When rdcd is restarted, the previously created group and fieldgroup may lose.
 The RdcReader can re-create them and watch the fields after a reconnect.